vanderbilt-vyn/Vandy-Complaints/README.md

 ```
 can be used to test the entire spec suite.
 Functioning for testing only one spec file soon to come.
 ## Test Framework
 The bulk of the testing framework will be handled by Mocha with plugins for Sinon (if expect call isn't enough may need to add 'assert' to require stack).
-All unit tests for components should have the naming convention <filename>.spec.js and be placed in the same folder as the component.
+All unit tests for components should have the naming convention <filename>.spec.js and be placed in the same folder as the component (PLACEMENT FOR TESTING FILES IS SUBJECT TO CHANGE).
 Best practices should be a test for every line of code.
 Spies on outside services will be handled by Sinon and if testing necessary for server tracker Sinon.sandbox can be used.
 ## Making Changes
 The goal for this project is a clean interface and as such it should be easy for other developers to maintain.
 To ensure the testing branch and master are never contaminated we will use pull requests and branches to monitor progress.
 Any none trivial change should be made on a new branch from testing (after pulling latest changes).
 ```bash